folio-org/stripes-smart-components/lib/SearchAndSort/SearchAndSortQuery.md

 ```

 ## Using QueryGetter and QuerySetter
 These are adapter functions used to get and set your your query according to your particular modules needs.
-Some modules may use the window location (default functionality), others may need to update the query via the mutator (local resource.)
-A basic example: using the local resource...
+Some modules may use the window location (default functionality), others may need to update the query via the mutator (`stripes-connect` local resource.)
+A basic example: using the stripes-connect local resource...

 ```
 // nsValues simply return the base value name if no namespacing is provided.